 Winner by 3%

-Acumatica rates % higher than Microsoft on Sentiment Culture Ratings vs Microsoft Ratings based on looking at 8642 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What's going wrong and how can it be improved?" and "What makes you most happy at work?".
+Acumatica rates % higher than Microsoft on Sentiment Culture Ratings vs Microsoft Ratings based on looking at 8653 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What would you most like to see improved at your company?" and "How do your customers perceive your company?".